About Leadership, etc.

 I decided to go on a motorcycle-camping trip to the Great Smokie Mountains, part of the Greater Blue Ridge Mountains, a division of the Greatest Appalachian Mountain chain in the United States.
 I had my tablet notebook with me, so along with the ride I could do research, watch TED Talks, and draw in three different colors.
 And I continued my trip, in search of answers, to beautiful Kythira, Greece (without the motorcycle).
 There, one day, while sipping coffee at the café, I asked myself the essential question: "how are leadership, community engagement & service, and research & creative activity related?"
 And I found the answer.
 There you go.
 There are no definitions.
 Just relationships.

 I used to think: if I could change one thing from the past, that would be the time I found a dollar bill on the street.
 I would change this to five dollars.
-Because you can buy a lot more with five dollars than with one.
+Because you can buy more.
 I am writing these words thirty four months after the events I describe.
 A few days back I tried to connect with Sir Ken Robinson to let him know how much he influenced me and about my Synergies, only to find out he passed on August 21, 2020.
 I should have contacted him from Kythira, right after I watched his Ted Talk.
 I wish I had been a student in his class, for just a day.

 Dedicated to the memory of Sir Ken Robinson.